 If you’re going to take the time to follow up with your interviewer, don’t use a generic template.
 Send a tailored message that demonstrates your genuine interest in the role and organization and reminds the interviewer of your qualifications.
-Take notes during your interview so you can remember what the interviewer liked most about your experience and you can highlight those points in your message.
+Take notes during your interview so you can remember what the interviewer liked most about your experience, and you can highlight those points in your message.

 You only sent one interview thank you – but met with three different people.

 If you were interviewed by numerous people during your visit to the company, get ready to write a number of follow-up messages.
-Oftentimes, companies will request that all thank-you messages get forwarded to HR so they can be attached to a candidate’s file.
+Oftentimes, companies will request that all thank-you emails get forwarded to HR so they can be attached to a candidate’s file.
 As a result, it’s important to personalize each message you send.
 Again, this is where your notes from each interview will become extremely helpful.

-Use the little details you learned about the interviewer, such as a shared hobby or an upcoming vacation – in your follow-up message to demonstrate your attention to detail and make your note more memorable.
+Use the little details you learned about the interviewer, such as a shared hobby or an upcoming vacation, in your follow-up message to demonstrate your attention to detail and make your note more memorable.

 You waited too long.

 When you’re looking for a job, timing is everything.
-Send your interview thank-you messages within 24 hours of the interview.
+Send your interview thank-you notes within 24 hours of the interview.
 Also, be sure to ask for the person’s business card or write down their full name and email address during the interview to ensure a timely follow-up.

 You used snail mail — and the company is a high-tech startup.

 When in doubt, cover your bases.
-Shoot off an email right after your interview and follow-up by dropping a hand-written note in the mailbox the following day.
+Shoot off an email right after your interview and follow up by dropping a hand-written note in the mailbox the following day.

 You wrote a novel.

-The purpose behind the interview thank-you note is to highlight the main points of your conversation, address any concerns the interviewer expressed about your candidacy, and convey your continued interest in the position.
+The purpose behind the interview thank-you email is to highlight the main points of your conversation, address any concerns the interviewer expressed about your candidacy, and convey your continued interest in the position.
 Don’t repeat your entire resume – keep your message just long enough to cover the points mentioned above.

 If you’re concerned your message is getting too lengthy, consider how much would fit in a standard thank-you card you’d buy at a stationery store.
 If it wouldn’t fit there, I recommend reevaluating your message before you hit “send.”